Shippable/docs/sources/ci/matrix-builds.md

     - rvm: 2.0.0
       gemfile: gemfiles/Gemfile.rails-3.0.x
       env: ISOLATED=false
+      nodePool: default_nodePool
 ```
-This adds a particular job to the build matrix with the specified parameters.
+This adds a particular job to the build matrix with the specified parameters on the default_nodePool.
+If [multiple node pools](runtime-config/) are configured in the yml and `nodePool` tag is not specified, then the included job will run only on the first node pool.

 You can use this method to create a build matrix containing only specific combinations.
 Consider the example bellow: